zigzter/chatterm/README.md

 1. Either clone and `go build .`, or download the binary under releases
 2. Grab a token from here: https://twitchapps.com/tmi/
-3. Run `./chatterm config` and enter your username and Oauth token when prompted (currently does not work, store chatterm.json manually in `~/.config/chatterm.json`)
+3. Run `./chatterm`, follow prompt to open options and input username and oauth.
-4. Run `./chatterm`
+4. Once submitted, it should bring you back to the channel input view.
+Enter a channel to join and press enter.

 Todo: